-The MoU signing ceremonies between MGTC and IKTBN, as well as MGTC and Pahang skills, were held on 25 November, marking a strategic collaboration to strengthen green skills development and capacity building in support of Malaysia's green economy agenda.
+The MoU signing ceremonies between MGTC and IKTBN, as well as MGTC and Pahang skills, marking a strategic collaboration to strengthen green skills development and capacity building in support of Malaysia's green economy agenda.

 December 2024

 9 December

 We collaborated with RydeEV and Blue Shark to host the flag-off demonstration of the electric motorcycle with battery swapping system.